 The deal was announced by Danish site Borsen.dk , and confirmed by Frederik Schreiber, the CEO of Interceptor Entertainment, over Twitter.

 It's important to note that, by Apogee, Schreiber's referring to Apogee Software, Ltd, which is the legal name of 3D Realms.
 Interceptor haven't bought Apogee Software, LLC , an external publisher that holds the licenses to the old Apogee library.

 It'll be interesting to see what the revived 3D Realms are going to be working on.
 The studio's new CEO, Mike Nielson, talks about a history that includes Duke Nukem, Commander Keen and Shadow Warrior, but - in the complicated world of game rights ownership - much of 3D Realm's catalogue now belongs to others.
 That's a legal argument that could potentially flare up further with regards to Gearbox's lawsuit over Duke Nukem: Mass Destruction.

 Interceptor are due to release an official statement on their purchase later today.
 We'll update this post when that happens.

-A press release confirms that SDN Invest, the part owner of Interceptor Entertainment, have acquired Apogee Software, Ltd d/b/a 3D Realms.
+UPDATE: A press release confirms that SDN Invest, the part owner of Interceptor Entertainment, have acquired Apogee Software, Ltd d/b/a 3D Realms.
 There is still no information as to what either developer is working on.